Women in nursing: Today

 Nurses today continue to wear scrubs with many different colors and patterns available.
 The scrubs usually consist of drawn string pants and a V-neck top.
 The formal uniform (i.e. color and patterns allowed) though varies by policy.
 In some facilities it is required that the different types of employees all wear different color scrubs so that their specific job title can be determined by their scrub color.
 For example, "nurses in one color, techs in another, etc." Additionally "some hospitals are even going back to requiring that nurses wear white, though they haven't yet returned to skirts, hats, and stockings."

+The clothing nurses wear today is not the only thing recognizable.
+The dedication and hard work go into the field is recognized.
+Due to recent world wide events, such as the COVID 19 pandemic and the retirement of older generation nurses, has encouraged an increase in young nurses to step foot into the field.